-Home » Blog » Home Styling Tips » How to Style House Plants Like a Designer
+Home » Home Styling Tips » How to Decorate with Plants

 This corner felt so empty and stark until this tall Draecana, also called a ‘Janet Craig’ plant came along!